Earlier this month, a local shop closed—and I want to talk about it.

 Just because stats say most will fail does NOT make the outside factors the cause.
-This business, and many others like it in all types of industry, are failing because of the the owner.
+This business, and many others like it in all types of industry, was failing because of the owner.

 Now, I don’t want to sit here bashing failing businesses.
 I’m not in the market of kicking someone while they are down, but I feel it’s VITAL for a business owner to understand that they are 100% responsible for their business BEFORE I go ahead and give advice on how to avoid failing.

 Let’s face it, if you don’t accept responsibility, you can’t change it.
 So, I’ll assume you’re accepting responsibility for your life, so that now we can move forward 🙂

 The very first thing I noticed and commented to my wife about when this store opened was that they made a mistake with their location.
 They bought into the misguided fallacy of “location, location, location,” and picked a spot right on the busiest road in Sudbury.